 With your insight, the Assembly discovers ways to improve the community we all call home.
 If you have ideas for improvements or wish to testify on a specific issue, we want to hear from you.
 Here’s how:

-Watch Regular Assembly Meetings
+Regular Assembly Meetings

 Provide Testimony at a Regular Meeting

 There is no sign-up list for in-person testimony.
 Arrive at the Assembly Chambers at Loussac Library (3600 Denali Street) before the item you wish to testify on is brought up.
 When an item for public testimony or Audience Participation is brought up on the agenda, the Chair will invite the public to speak on a first come basis.
+Each individual is allocated three minutes to speak.
+The time limit for a designated representative of a community council or the Native Village of Eklutna is five minutes.
+The chair may, at the chair's discretion, extend the time for remarks beyond three minutes when the speaker is representing a group.
+(AMC 2.30.055B).

 Comments submitted through this form (versus emails to individual Assembly Members or to the general email@example.com) are incorporated into the formal record via an Assembly Informational Memorandum (AIM), so we encourage you to use the written testimony form to have your comments included on the public record.